FrodoAlaska/FrodoAlaska.github.io/projects.md

 ## CLI tools

 - [Backlog](http://github.com/MohamedAG2002/Backlog): A CLI tool to add games, movies, tv shows, or anime to your ever-growing backlog.
+- [Ymir](http://github.com/MohamedAG2002/Ymir): A lightweight, simple, Linux-based C++ project generator.
+It's a CLI but there is a GUI version as well.

 ## Games: